chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

     - You should write brief summaries of your findings.
   - Explore the correlation between 2008 investment (CAPX and R&D) and 2007 risk variables you created
     - You should write brief summaries of your findings.
-  - Bonus: Explore the relationships between investment, tech, and risks simulaneously using regressions.
+  - Bonus: Explore the relationships between investment, tech, and risks simultaneously using regressions.
 (One regression for CAPX and one for R&D.)

 ## When you're done (this section is different than last time!)